List of Beast Wars characters: Rhinox

+Rattrap

-Rattrap (Scott McNeil) is the hacker, saboteur, and demolitionist.
+Rattrap (voiced by Scott McNeil) is the hacker, saboteur, and demolitions expert whose beast mode is a rat.
 He is cunning and resourceful, but sarcastic and querulous.
-Rattrap is cowardly, often proclaiming “We’re all gonna die!” whenever he is put in danger.
-However, he is actually highly brave, risking his life multiple times for his teammates.
+Rattrap at first seems to come as a coward, often proclaiming “We’re all gonna die!” whenever he is put in danger.
+However, he has proven himself to be quite brave, risking his life multiple times for his teammates.
 He develops an odd cross between a friendship and a rivalry with Dinobot, the two often bickering with each other, albeit sharing a mutual respect.
-After Dinobot’s betrayal, Rattrap is enraged and despises him for it, though he forgives Dinobot as he dies of his injuries.
-In Beast Machines, Rattrap is unable to transform after being reformatted for several episodes due to his frantic nature; when he does, he finds his body is far weaker, resulting in him developing insecurities over his perceived uselessness and his teammates' anger at him; however, his new body eventually proves useful due to its ability to hack into technology.
+After Dinobot’s betrayal, Rattrap is enraged and loathes him for it, although he forgives Dinobot as he dies of his injuries.

+In Beast Machines, Rattrap is unable to transform after being reformatted for several episodes due to his frantic nature; when he does, he finds his body is far weaker, resulting in him developing insecurities over his perceived uselessness and his teammates' anger at him.
+However, his new body eventually proves useful due to its ability to hack into technology.
 He later develops a relationship with Botanica.

-His beast mode is a rat.
+Dinobot

-Dinobot (Scott McNeil) is a warrior and former Predacon turned Maximal.
-Dinobot joined the Maximals after he attempted a failed coup against Megatron, believing they had crash landed on a random planet.
+Dinobot (voiced by Scott McNeil) is a warrior and former Predacon turned Maximal whose beast mode is a Velociraptor.
+Dinobot joined the Maximals after he attempted a failed coup against Megatron, believing they had crashlanded on a random planet.
 Dinobot values pride and honor above all else, sticking to a strict code of ethics.
 Dinobot's abrasive personality often leads to conflict with the other Maximals, particularly Rattrap; the two develop a strange cross between a rivalry and a friendship, often arguing with each other.
 After discovering the Golden Disks, Dinobot begins to wonder if the future can be changed or is set in stone, triggering an existential crisis that leads to him betraying the Maximals to Megatron temporarily.
 Dinobot discovers that the future can be changed after watching Megatron destroy a mountain, changing an image of it to match its current star; realizing Megatron intends to wipe out the early humans, Dinobot battles the Predacons to prevent this.
 Dinobot succeeds, but is mortally wounded in the process, and dies shortly after the other Maximals arrive.

-His beast mode is a Velociraptor.
+Tigerhawk

-Tigerhawk (Blu Mankuma) is a fusion of Tigatron and Airazor.
-His beast mode is a white tiger/falcon hybrid, resembling a white tiger with wings.
+Tigerhawk (voiced by Blu Mankuma) is a fusion of Tigatron and Airazor created by the Vok.
+His beast mode is a white tiger/peregrine falcon hybrid, resembling a white tiger with the wings and front talons of a peregrine falcon.
+Tigerhawk rejoins the Maximals shortly before the end of Beast Wars, but dies in the finale, killed by Megatron using the Nemesis.